Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-cases/proof-by-cases.md

 If k is odd, then k = 2n + 1, for some integer n.

-We now perform some algebraic manipulation on the expression 3k^2 + k:
+Now, perform some algebraic manipulation on the expression 3k^2 + k:

 	3k^2 + k = 3(2n+1)^2 + 2n + 1		[substitute 2n + 1 for k]
 		 = 3(4n^2 + 4n + 1) + 2n + 1	[square (2n+1)]